nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 #### Design Considerations
 * ##### User Design Considerations
-    * User can add new habits in the habit tracker that they wish to cultivate
+    * User can add new habits in the habit tracker that they wish to cultivate.
-    * User can increase the count of a habit after they completed the habit for the day, allowing them to keep track of the total number of times they completed the habit
+    * User can increase the count of a habit after they completed the habit for the day, allowing them to keep track of the total number of times they completed the habit.
-    * User can also delete the habit if they no longer want to cultivate that habit
+    * User can also delete the habit if they no longer want to cultivate that habit.
-    * User are able to set the priority of the habits (HIGH, MED, LOW), to prioritise their time on more important habits
+    * User are able to set the priority of the habits (HIGH, MED, LOW), to prioritise their time on more important habits.
     * User can also sort the habits according to their priority for better visualization.
     * A help menu is also provided for users to guide them on how to use the habit tracker.
     * Error messages with guidance messages will be printed to console if command input by user is invalid.